 I found a lovely fabric in a marvelous color.
 But what would it look best?
-I decided to make a early bustle dress.
+I decided to make an early bustle dress.
 First I started with a basic skirt.

 The upper fabric will be lined with cotton fabric and worked as one layer.
 Historically not correct I neatened the edges with my serger.

-The skirt has a front and back part and two gores each side.
-At the left side I made a pocket between the two gores, at the right side the closure with a placket.
+The skirt has a front and back part and two gores on each side.
+On the left side, I made a pocket between the two gores, on the right side the closure with a placket.

-The front part and side gores are joined smoothly to the waistband, the back part is shirred to cartridge pleats and sewn closely to the waistband.
+The front part and side gores are joined smoothly to the waistband, the back part is shirred to cartridge pleats and sewn close to the waistband.

-For the cartridge pleats fold seam allowance of back part to the inside and iron.
-Mark depth of folds and sew with a strong thread.
+For the cartridge pleats fold the seam allowance of the back part to the inside and iron.
+Mark the depth of folds and sew with a strong thread.
 Two rows with a distance of 1cm (3/8”) are enough.
-First I chose 1cm for the depth of my pleats but later on I decided to make the pleats 1,5cm (5/8”) deep for fitting the waistband.
+First I chose 1cm for the depth of my pleats but later on, I decided to make the pleats 1,5cm (5/8”) deep for fitting the waistband.